 Your toddlers get to touch objects, move, dance, doodle, make music, and employ all of their senses.

 Research shows that using as many senses as possible when learning creates more pathways in the brain.
 This results in forming stronger memories.

-We recommend starting with our Hop, Skip, and Sing French (Audio CD) to learn French.
+Parents, we recommend starting with our Hop, Skip, and Sing French (Audio CD) to learn French.
 Learn the songs and rhymes and use them interactively with your children.